siyue-zhang/aws-certified-cloud-practitioner/README.md

 ### Elastic IP Address

+* Public IP address will change when Instance is rebooted.
-Elastic IP is like a static IP for your instance.
+* Elastic IP is like a static IP for your instance.
+* Create and associate

 <p align=center>
 <img src=./ip.JPG width=600>
 <p/>

+### AWS Storage Gateway

+* This service helps to connect an on-premises software appliance with cloud-based storage
+* This helps to easily scale your storage with the use of AWS cloud

+1. File Gateway - file interface into S3
+2. Volume Gateway - Internet Small Computer System Interface (iSCSI)
+3. Tape Gateway - a durable, cost-effective solution for archiving data onto AWS

+###

 :point_up_2: [back](#contents)